All Episodes

 I'm from Texas and I know what racism looks like.

-Karen Tomulty at Time Magazine.
+Karen Tumulty at Time Magazine.

-I'm telling you, folks, the drive by's were running against two organizations.
+I'm telling you folks, the drive-bys were running against two organizations.

-We're running against the drive-bys, and we're running against Obama.
+We're running against the drive-bys and we're running against Obama.

 And they can't believe what's happening.

-And they're they're now out.
+And they're now out.

-Now here's Obama.
+Now, here's Obama.

-Well, by the way, at his uh appearance after his speech today, a really dry and dull professorial speech on the economy.
+Well, by the way, at his appearance after his speech today, a really dry and dull professorial speech on the economy.

 And he didn't announce a plan.

-He just went in there and ripped things to shreds and said if we'd have listened to him years ago that none of this would have happened.
+He just went in there and ripped things to shreds and said if we'd have listened to him years ago, that none of this would have happened.

 Just like he said he put together the stimulus package when he wasn't even there to vote on it.

-Like Al Gore inventing the internet and this kind of thing.
+This guy invents more things that he was part of, like Al Gore inventing the internet and this kind of thing.

 Why did you take those signs down?

-We'll go we'll do that in just a second.
+We'll do that in just a second.

 Here's Obama.